Otterville, Ontario: The Otterville Mill

 Built in 1845 by Edward Bullock, the mill is run by water power supplied by a dam on the river.
 The first mill on the site was built, in 1807, by partners John Earle and Paul Averill Jr. The Averill family was from the Great Barrington area in Massachusetts, where Thomas Ingersoll had lived before coming to Oxford.
 Paul Averill, Sr. had developed mills in Townsend township in the 1790s.
 John Earle married Paul's daughter Mary and with Paul Averill Jr. managed the Townsend mills.
 In 1806, Earle purchased the land surrounding the mill site at Otterville and with his brother-in-law Paul (sometimes referred to as Paul Avery) built the first mill on the site.
 The South Norwich Historical Society, on a lease basis, maintains this historic site and offers tours on request.
-A beautiful setting in the center of the village, the mill and its surrounding meadow is the site of an annual barbecue.
+The mill and its surrounding meadow is the site of an annual barbecue.